openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 ### waitAbilityMonitor<sup>9+</sup>

-waitAbilityMonitor(monitor: AbilityMonitor, timeout: number, callback: AsyncCallback\<UIAbility>): void;
+waitAbilityMonitor(monitor: AbilityMonitor, timeout: number, callback: AsyncCallback\<UIAbility>): void

 Waits a period of time for the **Ability** instance that matches the **AbilityMonitor** instance to reach the **onCreate** lifecycle state and returns the **Ability** instance.
 This API uses an asynchronous callback to return the result.